longwei66/LinuxNerding/README.md

   - orpie (a NP calculator in terminal!)
   - unrar (and additionally unrar-free, not entirely sure of the difference but whatever...)
   - grsync (note: eventually I'll need to learn how to use rsync period, to be able to synch via ssh...)
+  - kitty (some weird terminal with funky capabilities such as tabbing and splitting, not entirely sure how to use it but it looks cool)

 - Graphics
   - darktable